4 MIN READ

 RELATED: The Entire Stanford Golf Lineup Will Return to Augusta...Again!

-Per the announcement, the 72-player field will be comprised of each of the top 20 players in the current World Amateur Golf Ranking and 48 of the top 50 overall.
+Per the official announcement, the 72-player field will be comprised of each of the top 20 players in the current World Amateur Golf Ranking and 48 of the top 50 overall.
 Players representing 23 different countries and territories as well as all six inhabited continents will compete in this year's championship.
-The 72nd spot remains open for the winner of the Women's Amateur Asia-Pacific contested February 12–15.

 The championship will be contested April 1-4, where the first two rounds will take place on the Island and Bluff nines at Champions Retreat Golf Club on Wednesday, April 1 and Thursday, April 2.
 After the first 36 holes, the field will be reduced to the top-30 and ties.
 The entire field, even those who missed the cut, will play Augusta National Golf Club for a practice round on Friday, April 3.
 The final round will take place on Saturday, April 4 at Augusta National.